kostub/iosMath/README.md

 label.paddingTop = 10;
 ```

+##### Error handling

+If the LaTeX text given to `[MTMathListBuilder buildFromString]` is
+invalid or if it contains commands that aren't currently supported, it
+will return `nil`.

 ## License

 iosMath is available under the MIT license.
+See the [LICENSE](./LICENCE)
-See the LICENSE file for more info.
+file for more info.